 Tips for Successfully Pairings Wines with Chocolate

-White Chocolate Wine Suggestions
+Tips for Pairing White Chocolate with Wine

-Milk Chocolate Wine Suggestions
+Tips for Pairing Milk Chocolate with Wine

-Dark Chocolate Wine Suggestions
+Tips for Pairing Dark Chocolate with Wine

 If you are looking for an easy and inexpensive, Do-it-Yourself way to experiment with wine and chocolate pairings, simply picking up a few bars of Green and Black's premium chocolate is a good way to start.
 By taking a "mix and match" approach to finding your own personal palate preferences when it comes to pairing wine and chocolate, you'll gain "hands-on" knowledge of which wines really complement which chocolate combinations.
 By opening eight bars of Green & Black's chocolate along with a few bottles of wine we were able to take each chocolate through a series of wine pairings to see which combinations rose to the top.
-This is just a starting point, the combinations could be almost unlimited when you start to shake up not only varietals, but vintages and producers with the more than a dozen chocolate bars made by Green & Black's.
+This is just a starting point, the combinations could be almost limitless when you start to shake up not only varietals, but vintages and producers with the more than a dozen chocolate bars made by Green & Black's.
 Check out our Green & Black's wine and chocolate pairing results here.